 People don’t see the foot long winding scar, or the two quarter-sized grafts smack on top of my head—unless they stare.
 Remember, staring is not polite.
 I see this as another God wink while I’m writing in the middle of this real-life melodrama.
 Sure the aging side effects of chemo/immunotherapy infusions aren’t fun.
 At times, it’s been a terrible challenge.
 But I’m beginning to see this whole season as more than I would a dark and dreary thriller novel.
 Maybe it’s an adventurous, romantic comedy with inspirational fantasy threads woven into the storyline and sprinkled throughout the many chapters.

 The same God who created all that ever was, is, and ever will be, is the best—and the only author of my and your story—if we give Him the pen.

 The battle is on with rich scenes full of supernatural combat.
 Yep, it’s no longer so mellow.

-Let’s try to look at the dramas in our lives as a catalyst or sorts.
+Let’s try to look at the dramas in our lives as a catalyst of sorts.
 These events or seasons can propel us to move forward with our dreams and make our lives the fantastic adventure it was meant to be.
-It’s all about the story we’re willing to share … and, the God winks we’re willing to see.
+It’s all about the story we’re willing to share … and, the God winks we’re eager to see.

-Do you recall a dramatic time in your life when God winked in a special way to help you move forward with your story?
+Do you recall a dramatic time in your life when God winked in His own unique way to help you move forward with your story?
 I’d love to hear from you.